 I was always perhaps an unorthodox member and wasn't super concerned with the letter of the law.
 But over time, life experiences led me to question my faith.
-I'd always had things on my shelf like polygamy and race, but more and more as I studied topics to examine them and hopefully remove them from my shelf, I ended up with more on the shelf than I started with.
-The church's treatment of vocal members was a big part of my shelf breaking.
-Watching members I agreed with, like Sam Young and Bill Reel and John Dehlin face excommunication for talking about the "shelf issues" made me see the church more as a human organization bent on self preservation than The kingdom of God.
-Studying church history specifically around Joseph Smith also was a catalyst when I learned more about his polygamy/polyandry, scripture translation with a peep stone, multiple accounts of the first vision story, and late introduction of the first vision and priesthood restoration, along with the temple ceremonies were all trigger topics for me.
+I'd always had things on my shelf like polygamy and race, but more and more as I studied topics to examine them in order to understand them and remove them from my shelf, I ended up with more on the shelf than I started with.
+The church's mistreatment of outspoken members was a big part of my shelf breaking.
+Watching members I agreed with, like Sam Young and Bill Reel and John Dehlin face excommunication for talking about my "shelf issues" made me see the church more as a human organization bent on self preservation than The kingdom of God.
+Studying church history specifically around Joseph Smith also was a catalyst when I learned more about his polygamy/polyandry, scripture translation with a peep stone, multiple accounts of the first vision story, and late introductions of the first vision and priesthood restoration, along with the temple ceremonies were all devastating for my faith in the church.

 The church is man-made.
 In my experience, it was harder and harder to ignore as time went on.
 The BoM was complied by a "prophet," one of many in his area in his time, the church is led by men who are constantly changing its course, the promises of the church are so selfish, and the tactics used to keep people in are such that no god would ever employ them.
 The mormon church is not ran by the god the scriptures describe, it is run by men who only care about membership and tithing.